Modular multiscale approach to modelling high-harmonic generation in gases: A Modular Multiscale Approach (MMA): Implementations

 \subsection{A Parallel Radially Symmetric Unidirectional Solver (CUPRAD)}

-We briefly discuss some specifications related to the CUPRAD code.
-The simulation of pulsed-beam propagation in gases is very challenging from a technical point of view and generally requires massively parallel computations.
-CUPRAD is written in Fortran90 and parallelized for distributed memory architecture by using the MPI (Message Passing Interface) library.
-Fast Fourier Transformations (FFT's) are performed by routines of the FFTW3 library.
+Starting with CUPRAD, the simulation of pulsed-beam propagation in gaseous media is technically demanding and typically requires massively parallel computations.
+CUPRAD is implemented in Fortran 90 and parallelised for distributed-memory architectures using the Message Passing Interface (MPI) library.
+Fast Fourier Transforms (FFTs) are computed using routines from the FFTW3 library.

-A split-step scheme is employed for solving Equations (\ref{timegood}) or (\ref{lasim_pre_1}) in radial symmetry.
-The basic idea of the split-step (or operator splitting) scheme is the following: We have an initial value problem
+A split-step scheme is used to solve Equations~(\ref{timegood}) or (\ref{lasim_pre_1}) under the assumption of radial symmetry.
+The fundamental idea of the split-step (or operator splitting) method is as follows : consider an equation to solve of the form